rdavisau/sockets-for-pcl/README.md

 #Sockets Plugin for Xamarin and Windows (PCL)

 An abstraction over the socket helper classes of .NET and WinRT, providing a PCL-friendly socket library for projects targeting Xamarin iOS/Android/Forms, Windows Phone 8/8.1, Windows Store, and/or Windows Desktop.
-It allows you to write socket code in your PCL, simplifying cross-platform peer-to-peer communications signficantly as well as enabling code sharing for many other use cases.
+It allows you to write socket code in your PCL, simplifying cross-platform peer-to-peer communications significantly as well as enabling code sharing for many other use cases.

 This library utilises the "Bait and Switch" pattern, so __must__ be installed via NuGet in _both_ the PCL _and_ your native projects.